- October 24, 2020

 3:00-4:00: Closing Circle

-Robert Fennimore works full-time providing restorative practices to the Eastern Lancaster County School District and leading trainings on restorative practices, peacebuilding, and positive behavior practices.
+Robert Fennimore works full-time providing restorative practices to the Eastern Lancaster County School District, the only school district in Lancaster County with such a position.
+Rob leads trainings on restorative practices, peacebuilding, and positive behavior practices.
 He holds an M.A. in Education and an M.A. in Interdisciplinary Studies with a focus on Education and Restorative Justice.
-He has additional extensive training completing both levels of Strategies for Trauma Awareness and Resilience (STAR) training and holding a graduate certificate in Peace and Conflict Transformation in Education Settings.
+He has additional extensive training completing both levels of Strategies for Trauma Awareness and Resilience (STAR) training and holds a graduate certificate in Peace and Conflict Transformation in Education Settings.
 He is currently completing a graduate certificate in Trauma and Resilience in Educational Environments.